-Yes, two year grant recipients are required to submit an Interim progress report at the end of the first year.
-One and two year grant recipients must submit a Final Report to the NBF within 60 days of completion of your project.
-The Final Report form must be submitted in this format to be eligible for the Jack Latham Memorial Award for Innovative Research (formerly the Pall Prize for Innovative Research).
+Yes, all grant recipients are required to submit an Interim progress report after completing 50% of their grant funding period (6 months or 1 year).
+All grant recipients must submit a Final Report to the NBF within 60 days of completion of your project.
+The Final Report form must be submitted in this format to be eligible for the NBF Award for Innovative Research.

-What is the Jack Latham Memorial Award for Innovative Research?
+What is the NBF Award for Innovative Research?